raiden-network/raiden-services/README.md

 [![Build Status](https://travis-ci.com/raiden-network/raiden-services.svg?branch=master)](https://travis-ci.com/raiden-network/raiden-services)
 [![Coverage](https://img.shields.io/codecov/c/github/raiden-network/raiden-services.svg?style=round)](https://codecov.io/gh/raiden-network/raiden-services/)

+More information can be found in the [documentation](https://raiden-services.readthedocs.io/en/latest/).

 ### Monitoring Service

 The Monitoring Service watches open payment channels when the user is not online.
 In case one of the user’s channel partners wants to close a channel while the user is offline, the monitoring service sends the latest balance proof to the smart contract and thus ensures the correct settlement of the channel.